AllEars’ Parents’ Guide to Walt Disney World’s EPCOT with Kids

 - .52 miles: distance from International Gateway to Spaceship Earth

-Keep in mind: the closed loops around Future World and World Showcase do not include any back tracking, walks into or out of attractions, walks to find a bathroom, stops for dining or rides — it’s just the total if you took a nonstop stroll from park entrance around Future World or from the entrance of World Showcase around in a circle.
-A typical day at Epcot will easily wrack up ten miles (and sometimes 20,000+ steps) in a single day.
+Keep in mind: the closed loops around Worlds Nature, Celebration/Discovery and World Showcase do not include any back tracking, walks into or out of attractions, walks to find a bathroom, stops for dining or rides — it’s just the total if you took a nonstop stroll from park entrance around the front Worlds or from the entrance of World Showcase around in a circle.
+A typical day at EPCOT will easily wrack up ten miles (and sometimes 20,000+ steps) in a single day.

 The furthest bus stop gate is almost a third of a mile from the front entrance of the Park, but it will feel a lot longer at the end of a full, tiring day in the Park.

-And if you use the Skyliner, Friendship Boats, or your feet to enter the Park at International Gateway at the start of your day, you’ll get in plenty of steps just getting to Future World where rides open along with the Park opening.
-(At publication, only two things are open in World Showcase at 9AM: Frozen Ever After in Norway and Boulangerie-Patisserie Les Halles in France.)
+And if you use the Skyliner, Friendship Boats, or your feet to enter the Park at International Gateway at the start of your day, you’ll get in plenty of steps just getting to World Nature, World Celebration, or World Discovery where rides open along with the Park opening.
+Note that if World Showcase opens later than the rest of the Park, only a handful of things will open in World Showcase: Frozen Ever After in Norway and Les Halles Boulangerie-Patisserie and Remy’s Ratatouille Adventure in France.)

-If you lose any of your personal items during a day at Epcot — we’re talking your cell phone, a hat, your child’s favorite stuffed animal, your wallet — know that Epcot has a dedicated lost and found.
-Epcot’s lost and found is located in Future World’s Guest Relations.
+If you lose any of your personal items during a day at EPCOT — we’re talking your cell phone, a hat, your child’s favorite stuffed animal, your wallet — know that EPCOT has a dedicated lost and found.
+EPCOT’s lost and found is located in World Celebration’s Guest Relations.
 You’ll find Guest Relations to the left and slightly behind Spaceship Earth as you enter the Park.